 Get in Touch with the Local Planning, Zoning, and/or Development Office

-You’ll want to contact the local planning office and ask about zoning restrictions.
+You’ll want to contact the local planning department and ask about zoning restrictions.
 What can you build on the land?
 What can’t you build on the land?
+Are the utility lines already adjacent to the lot?
+What off-site improvements would be required?

-You should also ask about any future plans for the land.
-What if there’s a school going on right next to the land?
+You should also ask about any future developments for the surrounding land.
+What if there’s a school planned next to the land?
 What if the city wants to build a new highway?
 These are all things you need to know before you buy the land.

-Once you’ve decided that there aren’t any restrictions on the land, you can move forward with your purchase.
+Once you’ve decided that there aren’t any burdensome restrictions with the land, you can move forward with your purchase.

 Determine if New Infrastructure Will be Needed